inspirehep/author.xml/README.md

 - your author.xml
 - the given author.dtd

-In that directory, the command to validate your author.xml file against the author.dtd file is:
+In the directory, run the command to validate your author.xml file against the author.dtd file:
 ```
  xmllint --dtdvalid ./author.dtd author.xml
 ```